 No wonder Captain (and referee for all but those final five minutes) Chris McNally made a hasty departure at the full-time whistle.

-Convocation (from): Morgan, Prendergast, Railton, Welsh J, Byatt, Roberts G, Kent, Houston, Salgado, Irakiza, Kaye, Abussnena, 'Lawrence', 'Ollie', 'Steve', McNally
+Convocation (from): Morgan, Prendergast, Railton, Welsh J, Byatt, Roberts G, Kent, Houston, Salgado, Irakiza, Kaye, Abussnena, Chadwick, 'Ollie', 'Steve', McNally

 So pre-season has officially kicked off in earnest, with the (not so) Mighty Convo making the short trip up Rose Lane to Sudley House in a hastily arranged game with Cardinal Newman, who will present themselves as foes to ourselves in the season ahead.
 Hopefully we’ll give a better account of ourselves when the business of league football starts, but I’m getting ahead of myself ….